Military deployment: Deployment concerns with health and mental issues

 A soldier's health consequences with major military engagement.
-Many deployed soldiers will be deployed in stressful combat zones which can cause bodily injury and ill health.
+Many deployed soldiers are deployed in stressful combat zones which can cause bodily injury and ill health.
 Many deployed soldiers during the U.S. Civil War fell to health problems such as irritable hearts and nostalgia.
 An irritable heart is described as shortness of breath, heart palpitations, headaches, diarrhea, dizziness, and sleep disturbances.
 Nostalgia was classified as soldiers who would have a loss of appetite, diarrhea, and chronic fever.
 Many retired soldiers experience traumatic brain injury from combat environments.